simsoll/frontend-first-assignment/handover.md

 </tbody></table>

 #### Typeface
-As black text is difficult to read on a light background the default typeface color will be gray color (#5D5D5D).
+The background color of the site will be using the primary blue color, where the black or gray typeface colors can be quite hard to read.
+Instead a very light complementary brown color (almost white) will be used as the default typeface color, thereby increasing the contrast between the background color and the typeface color..

 ???
-Body + lorem + css selector

-In situations where the background color is a dark blue or brown color, a light brown or light blue color will be used instead to increase the contract between the background color and the typeface color.

-???
 Examples

+On call-to-action elements using a brown background color a dark blue typeface will be used - again to increase the contrast.

 ### Buttons
 https://www.mozilla.org/en-US/styleguide/websites/sandstone/buttons/